 To that point, I have to thank you Aleksey for the knowledge and simplicity that you utilized when teaching the Olympic lifts at your seminar here at California Strength.
 I’ve learned to be married to results, not systems.
 We will do whatever is required to ensure that our athletes have success.

-Is the weightlifting boom in the USA a result of the CrossFit popularity or not?
-What will happen to weightlifting when everybody gets sick and tired of CrossFit?
+Is the weightlifting boom in the USA a result of the functional training popularity or not?
+What will happen to weightlifting when everybody gets sick and tired of functional training?